 Graduates of the course may find employment in outpatient clinics, hospitals, and/or university-affiliated healthcare institutions.

-• Anatomy of joint structures and pathological processes affecting joints
+Anatomy of joint structures and pathological processes affecting the joint.

-Overview of instrumental investigations relevant to the diagnostic assessment of joint diseases:
+Overview of instrumental investigations useful for the diagnostic assessment of joint diseases.

-• Ultrasound: Assessment of articular and periarticular soft tissues and early alterations in rheumatologic diseases; essential for interventional/invasive procedures such as ultrasound-guided injections and arthrocentesis, especially for small joints and peritendinous areas
+Ultrasound: evaluation of joint and periarticular soft tissues and very early alterations in rheumatologic diseases.
+Essential for interventional/invasive approaches such as injections and arthrocentesis, especially in small joints and peritendinous sites.

 The Course in Instrumental and Lab Tests for Arthropathies is delivered through a mix of teaching formats.